Literature / Captain French, or the Quest for Paradise

 - Either/Or Title

-- Flying the Universe: French explains to Archon Joffrey that he quickly realized that a space trader could never be truly wealthy nor could he put down roots.
+- Flying the Universe: French explains to Archon Geoffrey that he quickly realized that a space trader could never be truly wealthy nor could he put down roots.
 He must always keep all his belongings on the ship.
 Eventually, this becomes a law that is hard-wired into the computer of every space trader ship.
 If a space trader spends more than a year on any planet at a time, the ship becomes "unlocked" to anyone willing to steal it, thus necessitating that space traders continue traveling.

 - Future Slang: The curse word "massaraksh" gets thrown around a lot, claiming to come from Barsoom.
 In fact, the word is a Shout-Out to the Strugatsky Brothers novel Prisoners of Power.

-- Genetic Engineering is the New Nuke: Rampant genetic engineering results in catastrophes on several worlds.
+- Genetic Engineering Is the New Nuke: Rampant genetic engineering results in catastrophes on several worlds.

 - Heavy Worlder: The people of San Brendan are unattractive by most standards thanks to living on a world with a higher gravity than Earth norm.
 They are short, stocky, and grey-skinned.
-However, after thousands of years, the San Brendan colonists who have re-settled the planet Transformed (renamed from Brunnershabn) have changed to normal-sized (and attractive) humans.
+However, after thousands of years, the San Brendan colonists who have re-settled the planet Transformation (renamed from Brunnershabn) have changed to normal-sized (and attractive) humans.
 Bioscrupture may have been involved.
 French even mentions recognizing facial features common to Slavic and Scandinavian people.

 - Immortality Inducer: Cellular Regeneration, frequently called simply CR, is a one-time procedure that freezes the aging process at the current age.
-It's never specified how it works (probably to avoid Artistic License - Biology).
-Judging by the fact that it's extremely rare on most worlds to have individuals die from old age, the procedure is ridiculously cheap and may even be provided by the government free of charge (why have a pension fund or worry about the elderly when you can have able-bodied workers instead?).
+It's never specified how it works (probably to avoid Artistic License – Biology).
+Judging by the fact that it's extremely rare on most worlds to have individuals die from old age, the procedure is ridiculously cheap and may even be provided by the government free of charge (why have a pension fund or worry about the elderly when you can have able-bodied workers/taxpayers instead?).
 CR is reversible, although this is only done in extreme cases, usually as punishment for capital crimes in lieu of execution.

 - On Murphy, the Holy Archonate considers CR to be God's gift to humanity and, thus, sacred.
 No one has a right to deny the procedure to any person on the planet.
 In fact, it's likely that the Archonate provides it for free.
-When speaking with Archon Joffrey, French learns that punishing someone by reversing the procedure (i.e. restoring the normal aging process) is considered a grave sin on the planet.
+When speaking with Archon Geoffrey, French learns that punishing someone by reversing the procedure (i.e. restoring the normal aging process) is considered a grave sin on the planet.

 - Longevity Treatment: Prior to the invention of CR, there were other methods of extending the human lifespan, including organ cloning and blood vessel cleansing.